colognerb/refugees/index.md

 anything anymore?
 You can give your laptops a new life and make a real change for on of our refugee participants.

-We currently are still in need of 10 more laptops in order to provide for all the participants.

-Here are the infos on how the donation works:
+Here is how the donation works:

 *   We will securely wipe all the data on your laptop(s) for you using military-grade software, so you don't have to worry about that.
-*   Laptops can be dropped of during business hours at the even location (address see above)
+*   Laptops can be dropped of during business hours at Railslove (address see above)
 *   For the laptops to be useful for programming they need to meet the basic requirements of at least a 2 core CPU and 2 GB of RAM.
 *   The laptops remain property of Refugeesonrails, but can be taken home by the participants.

 # What are the plans for the future?

-We would like to offer regular (e.g. biweekly) informal meetings where participants can go, get access to computers, and have professional volunteer coaches that they can turn to for help.

-If you have other ideas what you and the Cologne tech community could do for refugees, please let us know.
-Our initiative is very open to new directions in the future.
+We are still a very young initiative and are very open to new people and new ideas.
+So, if you have other ideas what you and the Cologne tech community could do for refugees, please let us know.
+We are very open for new directions.

 # Code of Conduct